plgd-dev/device/README.md

 The **local SDK** enables interacting with devices in a local network:
 - Listing devices
 - Retrieving and updating resources
-- Secure ownership transfer via coaps+tcp(only for iotivity) and coaps
+- Secure ownership transfer via coaps+tcp and coaps
 - Onboard and offboard device
-- Provisioning cloud resource and credentials
+- Provisioning the cloud resource and credentials